jonnyburch/jonnyburch-astro/src/content/posts/lean-in.md

 draft: false
 ---

-Check out [this post](/ai-hack-week) for part one of this post.
-I split it in two as this is the 'ranty bit'.
+_Just got here?
+If you haven't already check out [part one](/ai-hack-week) of this post._

-But TL;DR, [Tom](https://newsletter.intentional.partners) and I ran a hack week.
+But if you can't be bothered, TL;DR, [Tom](https://newsletter.intentional.partners) and I ran a vibe coding hack week.
 It was fun, we learnt a lot.
-But what we were left with alongside two half finished apps, was a feeling that 'more people should be doing this'.
+But what we were left with alongside two half finished apps was a feeling that 'more people should be doing this'.

-## What's going on?
-I'm exhausted
+## Oh no. Jonny no.

-Vibe coding, AI, oh god no. Many of us are using it to some extent, for auto-complete, search, telling us how many calories in a jacket potato.
+Vibe coding, ugh.
+AI, eye roll.
+Many of us are using it to some extent, for auto-complete, search, telling us how many calories in a jacket potato.
 Meanwhile we're bombarded with AI IS THE FUTURE!
 TAKING OUR JOBS!
-I MADE AN APP THAT CAN LEAK YOUR DATA IN 6 MINUTES, HERE'S THE WAITLIST.
+I MADE AN APP IN 6 MINUTES THAT CAN LEAK YOUR DATA, HERE'S THE WAITLIST.

 So exhausting.
 So much noise.
 What do we all do about it?